baasbox/docs/source/index.md

 });
 ```

-> Example of response with details of files
+> Example of a response with details of files

 ```json
 {